Resources available to Ohioans who are interested in earning a credential, or pursuing a career, in cybersecurity

-Security assessments concerning threats, vulnerability and risk are provided by Ohio Homeland Security (OHS) at no charge to public and private sector partners across Ohio.
-In order to determine vulnerable areas and suggestions for improvement, the assessments offer guidance regarding the safety of a given facility's physical assets and operational procedures.
+Security assessments concerning threats, vulnerability, and risk are provided at no charge to public- and private-sector partners in Ohio.
+Assessments offer guidance regarding the safety of a facility's physical assets and operational procedures.

 What is provided?

 IP Unit assessors will review emergency plans and procedures with your management, look at facility threat and vulnerability assessment history, and identify potential mass casualty areas.

-After completion of your assessment, you will be provided a Summary of Findings, with an optional Out Brief presentation.
-All assessments will include commendable actions and remedial options for consideration.
+After the assessment, you will be provided a Summary of Findings and an optional Out Brief presentation.
+All assessments include commendable actions and remedial options for consideration.

-The SkyWatch™ Tower is a 30-foot-tall mobile observational structure equipped to provide additional security and situational awareness to special events with crowds over 5,000 people.
-With four fully-functional pan, tilt and zoom cameras, the SkyWatch™ Tower provides 360-degree security awareness at no cost to law enforcement agencies across Ohio, dependent on availability.
+The SkyWatch™ Tower is a 30-foot-tall mobile, observational structure equipped to provide additional security and situational awareness to special events with crowds over 5,000 people.
+With four fully-functional pan, tilt, and zoom cameras, the SkyWatch™ Tower provides 360-degree security awareness at no cost to law enforcement agencies in Ohio, dependent on availability.

-The SkyWatch™ Tower adds an additional level of security to an event while only having a 15' x 30' footprint.
+The SkyWatch™ Tower adds an additional level of security to an event with only a 15' x 30' footprint.
 The climate-controlled structure remains functional in hot and cold weather and is able to be self-powered by a generator or plugged into a local power source to ensure continuous surveillance.
-Operated mainly by OHS IP Unit staff, the SkyWatch™ Tower only requires one local law enforcement officer to be assigned to monitor the structure.
+Operated mainly by OHS IP Unit staff, the SkyWatch™ Tower only requires one local law enforcement officer assigned to monitor the structure.

 What is provided?

 In 2008, Ohio Homeland Security (OHS) began a statewide Terrorism Liaison Officer (TLO) Program with the goal of increasing local, statewide and regional intelligence collaboration by building relationships on a grass-roots level with local representatives, as well as to foster timely reporting of information to the Ohio Fusion Center Network (OFCN) for the purpose of analysis, sharing, and dissemination of intelligence.

 The ILO Program provides local agencies and first responders an increased intelligence competency.
 Agencies may enhance their street-level intelligence collection by having trained ILOs with the ability to recognize threat indicators and report suspicious activity through their agency to the OFCN.
 Currently, Ohio has over 1,400 ILOs in the field, with at least one ILO serving as a point of contact in every county across the state.